We have two regular garden volunteer sessions on Sunday and Monday afternoons from 2 to 4pm - with gardeners' tea at 3.

 We work under supervision and collaboratively with Streets and Open Spaces and are insured via Queen Edith's Community Forum.

 We don't have very many tools and won't always have a wide range of tasks for people of all ages and abilities but we always stop and chat with park users and also share hot drinks and biscuits - even cake!
+We don't have a budget for the teas and have a kitty tin for small cash donations for refreshments.

 Do drop by, and bring some gardening gloves with you, unless you don't mind wearing the group ones.